juliannehiew/Project-1-Prophet-Stock-Forecast/README.md

   TSLA stock price
  ## ![Tesla Share price](https://github.com/juliannehiew/Project-1-Prophet-Stock-Forecast/blob/main/Tesla%20Share%20Prices.JPG?raw=true)

-Tesla operates through two segments: Automotive, and Energy generation and storage.
+Meanwhile, Tesla operates through two segments: Automotive, and Energy generation and storage.
 It occupies a market-leading position in the electric car industry and is pioneering much of the road towards self-driving vehicles – and with many politicians ostensibly backing a green recovery after the coronavirus pandemic, the value of cleaner technology looks ever greater.
 Having said, much of the 2020 share price rise has also been ascribed to a scramble by non-professional investors shorting on the Tesla name.
 More than 450,000 small investors have bought Tesla shares through the commission-free Robinhood trading platform in the US.
 On one single day in July there were 50,000 new Tesla investors, according to The Guardian, 2020.
 Analysts from Morgan Stanley warned that Tesla is “grossly overvalued” and that the share price would plunge.

-  Volume Traded and Interpretation for TSLA
+  Volume Traded and Interpretation
   TSLA Trading Volume - 1month, 6months, YTD, 1 year,All
   ## ![TSLA Trading Volume](https://github.com/juliannehiew/Project-1-Prophet-Stock-Forecast/blob/main/Tesla%20Trading%20Volume.JPG)